 In 2017, Stake guided the Crusaders to 28 victories and a third-place finish in the Horizon League standings.
 Under her tutelage, senior Sam Stewart was named the Horizon League Player of the Year and was a Second Team All-Region selection as she set new program single-season records for home runs, walks, slugging percentage and on-base percentage while leading the league in seven offensive categories.

-Senior Jorgi Calombaris joined Stewart as a First Team All-League choice in 2017, while sophomore Carly Trepanier was a Second Team All-League and Third Team All-Region selection.
+Senior Jorgi Calombaris joined Stewart as a First Team All-League choice in 2017, while Trepanier was a Second Team All-League and Third Team All-Region selection as a sophomore.
 2017 marked just the second season in program history in which multiple Crusaders received All-Region accolades.

 Stake led Valpo as it put together one of the most dramatic runs imaginable to earn the Horizon League Championship in 2016.
 The Crusaders earned a berth in the league tournament with a win in the final weekend of the regular season, and then ran through the league tournament undefeated as the sixth seed, posting four straight wins to earn the title and the league's berth into the NCAA Tournament.